OX-S/early-trace/frontend/README.md

 ---

+## **Libraries Used**

+This project leverages the following libraries and tools:

+- **React Native**: Framework for building native apps using React.
+- **Expo**: Toolchain for simplifying React Native development.
+- **react-native-reanimated**: For implementing animations with better performance.
+- **react-native-chart-kit**: For creating data visualizations like pie charts.
+- **react-native-vector-icons**: For using scalable vector icons in the app.
+- **react-native-gesture-handler**: For handling gestures in navigation and animations.
+- **KeyboardAvoidingView**: To enhance user input experiences on mobile.

+---

 ## **Future Enhancements**

 Some potential improvements for contributors:

-- **Implement a new text based backend** to replace the simulated dimentia API.
+- **Implement a different text based backend** to replace the simulated dimentia API.
 - **Add accessibility features** such as VoiceOver/TalkBack support.
 - **Localization support** for multiple languages.
 - **User authentication** for saving previous analyses.